dougalrm/aider-patterns-wow/data/docs/what_we_mean_by_patterns.md

 - A repeatable solution to a commonly occurring problem.

 - Specific guidance on how to adopt and use an approach or tool to solve a problem.

-## Categories of Patterns

-Within the CDF, we've grouped the patterns into the following categories:

-- **Mandatory** — ones all teams must adopt

-- **Highly Recommended** — ones that should be a priority to adopt

-- **Recommended** — ones to adopt if they tackle a problem you face

-Each of the links below groups the patterns by a specific focus such as Delivery or Engineering.
-Within each page, these are grouped into mandatory, highly recommended, and recommended.
-Where a pattern is categorized as mandatory, it has a banner text prompting this at the top of the page.

 ## Why We Need Patterns